Student-centric advice and objective recommendations

 The FAFSA code for Washington and Lee is 003768 and the CSS Profile Code is 5887.

 It should be noted that while the FAFSA is free, the CSS Profile does require an application fee.
 However, students can qualify for a CSS Profile application fee waiver if the cost presents a financial hardship for the students’ family.

 If you are looking for more information on how to complete the FAFSA or the CSS Profile, check out these resources:

 Pell Grants at Washington and Lee University

-10%% of students at Washington and Lee University receive Pell Grants which are awarded to undergraduate students with demonstrated financial need who don’t have a bachelor’s or professional degree.
+10% of students at Washington and Lee University receive Pell Grants, which are awarded to undergraduate students with demonstrated financial need (students who have a bachelor’s or professional degree are not eligible).
 Pell Grants are awarded by the federal government and do not need to be repaid.
 To apply for a Pell Grant, students will need to submit their FAFSA.
 If you are awarded a Pell Grant, you’ll see it listed in your financial aid award letter if you are accepted to Washington and Lee University.